chris-lovejoy/medical-datasets-for-education/README.md

-# High-Quality, Open-Source Medical Datasets for Education
+# High-Quality, Open-Source Medical Datasets for Education (Crowd-Sourced)

 This is a curated list of medical datasets best-suited to the purpose of learning and teeaching.
 It is not intended to be comprehensive list of all medical datasets - rather, the intention is to include data that has been vetted for both **quality** and **ease-of-access** (ie. open-source) and which are therefore well-suited to educational purposes.